The Strange Case of Wilhelm Reich

 The Strange Case of Wilhelm Reich is a 2012 Austrian film about Wilhelm Reich directed by Antonin Svoboda and starring Klaus Maria Brandauer as Reich.

 Background

 The title is a reference to the article with the same name of Mildred Edie Brady.

-The director of the film, Antonin Svoboda, made also a documentary about Wilhelm Reich with the title Who is afraid of Wilhelm Reich.
+The director of the film, Antonin Svoboda, also made a documentary about Wilhelm Reich with the title Who is afraid of Wilhelm Reich.